peasantbird/tp/docs/UserGuide.md

 ### Setting a buyer's priority: `bprio`

+Get your priorities straight.
+Focus on the tasks that matter the most, and maximise your productivity and time.

-Sets the priority level of a buyer based on their index number in the buyer's list.
+The `bprio` command allows you set the priority level of a buyer based on their index number in the buyer's list, so that you can seamlessly view and focus on clients which have a greater priority.

 <box type="info" seamless>